bhgomes/a-rust-tutorial/README.md

-# a-rust-tutorial
+# A Rust Tutorial
-a Rust tutorial focused on type-theoretic and mathematical ideas
+_Rust tutorial focused on type-theoretic and mathematical ideas_